catamphetamine/react-styling/README.md

 ### What's next

 I can add the features you want (or you can do it).
-I can cover it with tests (or you can do it).
-I could optimize it, etc.

-I can also work on making errors more user friendly and helpful if anyone else uses this module.
+I can work on making errors more user friendly and helpful if anyone else uses this module.

-If you want a feature, go create an issue (or even a pull request).
-If it doesn't work for you or you're having errors with it - go create an issue, again.
+If you want a feature, go create an issue (before making a pull request).
+If it doesn't work for you or you're having errors when using this module - go create an issue.

 ### Webpack

-If you are using Webpack (like me) then the loader configuration would look like
+If you are using Webpack with Babel (like me and like the rest of the world does) then the loader configuration for javascript would look like

 ```js
 {